Norwegian language conflict: Future evolution of Norwegian

 The Samnorsk issue turned out to be fateful for two generations of amateur and professional linguists in Norway and flared up into a divisive political issue from time to time.
 By letting Bokmål be Bokmål (or Riksmål) and Nynorsk being Nynorsk, the Norwegian government allowed each—in principle—to develop on its own.

 As Norwegian society has integrated more with the global economy and European cosmopolitanism, the effect on both written and spoken Norwegian is evident.
 There is a greater prevalence of English loan words in Norwegian, and some view this with great concern.

 In 2004, the Norwegian Language Council issued Norwegian orthography for 25 originally English language words, suggesting that for example "bacon" be spelled beiken.
-This was in keeping with previous practices that made stasjon the Norwegian writing for "station", etc., but the so-called "beiken reforms" fell on hard ground, and beiken was one of the spelling changes that was voted down.
+This was in keeping with previous practices that made stasjon the Norwegian writing for "station", etc. The so-called "beiken reforms" were not well received by the general public, and beiken was one of the spelling changes that was voted down.

 There is also a trend, which has been ongoing since the dissolution of the Dano-Norwegian Union in 1814, to assimilate individual Swedish loan words into Norwegian.
-Although it lost momentum substantially after the dissolution of the union between Norway and Sweden in 1905 it has remained an ongoing phenomenon of Norwegian linguistics.
+Although it lost momentum substantially after the dissolution of the union between Norway and Sweden in 1905, it has remained an ongoing phenomenon of Norwegian linguistics.
 Indeed, the prominent Norwegian linguist Finn-Erik Vinje characterizes this influx since the Second World War as a breaking wave.

-There is further a concern in some quarters that poor grammar and usage is becoming more commonplace in the written press and broadcast media, and consequently among students and the general population.
+There is further a concern in some quarters that poor grammar and usage are becoming more commonplace in the written press and broadcast media, and consequently among students and the general population.
 While the sociolinguistic view that language constantly evolves is duly noted among these critics, there is some call for more vigilance in written language.
 Broadcast programs such as Typisk norsk and Språkteigen are intended to raise the general awareness of the Norwegian language; philologist and former director of Språkrådet Sylfest Lomheim is working to make language issues more visible.